mergho28/-Building-a-Neural-Network-from-Scratch-to-Analyze-Tumor-Malignancy-/README.md

 ### 5. How to run
 - Click on the "code" file in this repository
-- Copy and paste the code and run in an Python environment
+- Copy and paste the code and run in a Python environment
 ---